How to Hire an Adjunct Faculty

 The adjunct’s User ID and University ID information will be system generated and emailed to the employee within two (2) business days of PeopleSoft entry.
 Additional access is granted by contacting OTS Call Center at 410.837.6262

-TIP: Please allow additional contract processing time during inclement weather and/or high volume periods, such as beginning of a semester.
+TIP: Please allow additional contract processing time during high volume periods, such as beginning of a semester.